 We now differentiate between the requirements for new and revised submissions.
 You may choose to submit your manuscript as a single Word or PDF file to be used in the refereeing process.
 Only when your paper is at the revision stage, will you be requested to put your paper in to a 'correct format' for acceptance and provide the items required for the publication of your article.

 To find out more, please visit the Preparation section below.

-The International Journal of Infectious Diseases(IJID) is an online journal published monthly by the International Society for Infectious Diseases.
-IJID
+The International Journal of Infectious Diseases(IJID) is published monthly by the International Society for Infectious Diseases.

 Original articles on infectious disease topics of broad interest.
 We particularly welcome papers that discuss epidemiological aspects of international health, clinical reports, clinical trials and reports of laboratory investigations.
-Original articles should not exceed 3500 words in length.Reviews on topics of importance to readers in diverse geographic areas.
-These should be comprehensive and fully referenced.
-Maximum length 5000 words.
+Original articles should not exceed 3500 words in length.The word count is from the introduction through to the end of the conclusion/discussion and does not include abstract, tables, figures, acknowledgements or reference list.

 Perspectives are papers that advance a hypothesis or represent an opinion relating to a topic of current interest or importance.
 They should be fully referenced, and should not exceed 2000 words in length.Correspondence relating to papers recently published in the Journal, or containing brief reports of unusual or preliminary findings.
 Maximum length 400 words, one table or figure and a maximum of 10 references.